jacklohman/Police-Overload/README.md

 Contribute:

-Any contributions with the intention of genuine improvement on the base product is permitted and encouraged.
+Any contributions with the intention of genuine improvement on the base product are permitted and encouraged.

 License: